unlock-protocol/docs/docs/tutorials/front-end/locking-page.md

 ## Handle Events

 Once loaded the unlock script will trigger events on the page’s ​`window`​ object.
-These events let your web application adjust its behaving or the content it displayed based on the status.
+These events let your web application adjust its behavior or the content it displayed based on the status.
 For a full list see [Paywall documentation](/../../tools/paywall).